hotrodorm/hotrod/README.md

 ## Modules

-HotRod functionality is divided into four modules serving different purposes.
-From simple out-of-the-box functionality available for CRUD and LiveSQL to advanced querying capabilities provided by Nitro and query optimization with Torcs.
+The HotRod functionality is divided into five modules serving different purposes.
+From simple out-of-the-box functionality available in CRUD and LiveSQL to advanced querying capabilities provided by Nitro and query optimization with Torcs and Torcs CTP.

 These modules are: